Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Conclusions

+There are several possible extensions to this work.
+An interesting but computationally challenging future study is to extend certain solutions of interest to higher values of $Ra$ and determine whether they give the required theoretical scalings in the limit of high Rayleigh number.
+A first attempt toward this direction has been done in Rayleigh--B\'enard convection with periodic boundary conditions in the horizontal direction and no-slip in the vertical direction \cite{sondaketak15,waleffeetal15}.
+Moreover, the extensions of branch (11) and its stability in the regime where reversals occur is also of great interest.
 Another extension of interest is to study how the states presented in this study change with respect to other parameters of the system such as the Prandtl number or the aspect ratio of the domain $\Gamma$.
 As observed in the left panel of \cref{fig:critical_ratio}, the critical Rayleigh number converges to $Ra_c^*\approx 1707.762$ for large aspect ratio.
 Using alternative formulations of the Rayleigh--B\'enard problem, with the aspect ratio playing the role of the bifurcation parameter, it is possible to analyse the evolution of the branches for large aspect ratio and connect them with the solutions of the periodic set-up, which has been studied well in the literature, both analytically~\cite{chandrasekhar1961hydrodynamic} and numerically~\cite{zienicke1998bifurcations,paul2012bifurcation}.
-This connection will be of great interest to theoreticians and hopefully will spark their interest to explore analytical solutions on more realistic convection set-ups with spanwise walls.
+This connection will be of great interest to theoreticians and hopefully will spark their interest to explore analytical solutions on more realistic convection set-ups with side walls.

 A different future direction would be to perform bifurcation analysis on Rayleigh--B\'enard convection in a three-dimensional rectangular domain.
 Such an approach will be of interest to experimentalists since direct comparisons with experiments would be possible.
 However, while the generalisation of the bifurcation technique employed in this paper to three dimensions is straightforward, high Rayleigh numbers require an efficient solver to perform the underlying Newton iterations.
-One possible solution would be to construct an efficient preconditioner robust with respect to the Rayleigh number to be able to reach high $Ra$ regimes in the spirit of \cite{farrell2020augmented,farrell2019augmented}.
+One possible solution would be to construct an efficient preconditioner robust with respect to the Rayleigh number to be able to reach high $Ra$ regimes in the spirit of~\cite{farrell2020augmented,farrell2019augmented}.